Costco Healthy Noodles - Low Carb, But One Giant Problem

 Whenever I took a normal-sized bite, my body wanted to reject the Healthy Noodles.
 When I shrunk the bite size to a mini portion, I was able to take them down without a problem.

 I may have an issue with vegan/plant-based foods.
 I really didn’t care much for the texture of those items either (Impossible Burger, Morningstar Veggie Patties).
+I don’t think this is a Healthy Noodle issue, but an issue for me with shirataki and konjac noodles.

 Aside from the major texture issue, I had another minor problem with the noodles’ wateriness.
 After rinsing them off, I threw the noodles into a warm pot of marinara sauce.